 The next day, I explored the city’s history museums (which, to my surprise, had a good amount of English translations).
 I highly recommend the Georgian National Museum, which has a detailed exhibit on the country’s history; the Nikoloz Baratashvili Memorial House-Museum, which houses materials related to the life and work of the romantic poet, period furniture, folk musical instruments, paintings, and lots of history about 19th-century Georgia; and the David Baazov Museum, which talks about Jewish history in Georgia (Israel and Georgia have a close relationship).

 However, after having hiked a lot in Azerbaijan, walking in the stifling summer heat of Tbilisi wasn’t that exciting to me.
 So, after a day and half of sightseeing, I found myself indoors drinking tea, writing, consuming a (un)healthy amount of wine, gorging on food at Fabrika, talking to other travelers, getting to the know the staff at a local coffee shop, and hanging out with Dave.

 I can’t say I really know Tbilisi.
 Sure, I can get around the subway now.
 I have an idea of what things cost.
 I know a little about the city and country.
 I met some cool people.
 I have a vague sense of place

 But I feel like I know it.

 Tbilisi is a city bursting with activity.
 A city of art and history.
 Of enjoyment.
 Of an energy that seemed to say, “Come enjoy the good life over wine.
-Don’t fret over things — just be.”
+Don’t fret over the little things.
+Just enjoy the moment”

 Tbilisi’s energy is my energy.